webOSArchive/help.palm.com/readme.md

 # Restoring webOS On-Device Help

 <img src="http://www.webosarchive.org/help.png">
-This is an ongoing effort to make the built-in Help app on webOS devices work again.
+This is an archived effort to make the built-in Help app on webOS devices work again.

 ## Project Status